KlazHTT/personal-website/pages/using.md

 - [Navidrome](https://www.navidrome.org/) as my personal music streaming service.
 - [Umami](https://umami.is/) for collecting and analyzing visitor metrics.

 For video streaming, I rotate through a number of services and only subscribe for a month at a time to watch what I want.
-In some months, I don't have an active subcription running, so this number is a little inflated.
+In some months, I don't have an active subscription running, so this number is a little inflated.

 For 2025:
 - I intend to stop using YNAB because its subscription cost has significantly increased over the years and no longer feels worth it to me.
 Currently, considering using [Actual](https://actualbudget.com/) which would only slightly increase my PikaPod costs for an additional managed web app.